orgua/shepherd_v2_planning/99_open_tasks.rst

 Unsolved, not mentioned Details in Requirements
 -----------------------------------------------

-Testbed
-    - are targeted rooms limited to BAR II55 - II75 (`cfaed floor-plan <https://navigator.tu-dresden.de/etplan/bar/02>`_)

 Hardware
-    - nodes powered and controllable via POE
-        - already available: 20 external PoE-Splitter and 24 Port Zyxel Ethernet-Switch (with PoE)
-        - -> Kai preferes this solution
     - how to control distant long-Range-Nodes
         - idea 1: mobile network for control back-channel
-        - idea 2: scheduled via pre-configuration (and access to time-base)
+        - idea 2: scheduled via pre-configuration (node needs access to time-base)
+        - shouldn't be high priority, but considered in hw-design
     - variable TX-Power for multi-hop → is it enough to change firmware or do we need (programmable) attenuation?
         - -> input from kai: firmware should suffice
     - should the gpios to target be individually switchable (connected, disconnected) for less energy-interference